YueErro/cheatsheets/cheat_sheets/ROS/ROS.md

 rqt_console
 # GUI to visualize, inspect and replay the specific .bag file
 rqt_bag <file>
+# GUI where a topic's values are plot
+rqt_plot
 # Provides a GUI for vizualizing the ROS computation graph
 rqt_graph
 ```

 ### URDF and xacro